-29. Refund Policy
+31. Refund Policy

 Each student signs a Memorandum of Agreement (Contract) detailing financial obligations to attend Core 1.
 Signing the Memorandum of Agreement demonstrates the student's intent to make payments of tuition and any fees required to complete the entire degree program.
-The monthly payment structure is based on the cost of the total program, not individual courses.
+The monthly payment structure is based on the cost of the total program, not individual courses or semester course loads.
 Title IV funds received will be distributed evenly for each term attended.

 A decision, by the student, to withdraw from the degree program requires a written letter (signed letter transmitted in PDF format as email attachment is acceptable), which must be sent to the business office and the Academic Dean informing the school of said decision.
 The student's request will be reviewed and acknowledged by the Academic Affairs Council upon receipt of dated and signed correspondence.
-Official withdrawal means the student has no further financial obligation to the school.
-A student is considered withdrawn in good standing when all current financial obligations have been met.
-Students with a credit balance on their account will receive a refund per their contract.
+Official withdrawal means the student has no further future financial obligation to the school.
+A student is considered withdrawn in good standing when withdrawing and all current financial obligations have been met.
+Students with a credit balance on their account at the time of withdrawal will receive a refund per their contract.

-30. Student Conduct Rules
+32. Student Conduct Rules